Azure-Samples/communication-services-authentication-hero-csharp/docs/deployment-guides/deploy-locally.md

    > Note: You can also run the selected project using the Visual Studio.

+3. You can refer to our [Endpoints and Responses design guide](../design-guides/endpoints-and-responses.md) to learn more about the deployed APIs.

-3. Make a GET request to `http://localhost:5000/api/token` with the `access_token` generated at **step 2** of **Generate an Azure Active Directory Token manually** guide as a Authorization Bearer header.
+4. Make a GET request to `http://localhost:5000/api/token` with the `access_token` generated at **step 2** of **Generate an Azure Active Directory Token manually** guide as a Authorization Bearer header.
 Verify you get a response with a successful status code (i.e. 200).

    ```shell
    curl --location --request GET 'http://localhost:5000/api/token' --header 'Authorization: Bearer <access_token>'